BiteMe a Cooking Newsletter for Foodies Everywhere!

 I bet she has a favorite vegan dish she would like

 to bring to add to the meal.
-All of our family members
+We have a few family

-and guests ask if they can bring something to share
+ask if they can bring something to share with

 wants to contribute something to the feast.